skykim/dottalk-app-unity/README.md

 ![image](https://user-images.githubusercontent.com/18140805/188360856-4a821a05-1486-4750-a6e7-f3a0f2b2aa34.png)

 # What is DotTalk?
-- Implementation of a 3 points braille input/output device capable of Bluetooth communication using easy-to-purchase parts (solenoids, sensors, motors, etc.)
+- Implement a 3 points braille input/output device capable of Bluetooth communication using easy-to-purchase parts (solenoids, sensors, motors, etc.)
-- It is possible to communicate with various people around the world through the interchange between Braille and characters.
+- Through the conversion of Braille and characters, it is possible to communicate with various people around the world.
 - Easy to expand/manage later by developing apps with Unity that supports cross-platform

-# Core Features of DotTalk
+# Core Features
 - Portable device that can be held in one hand
 - Support 3 points braille input/output
 - Communicate with Bluetooth
-- Only $40
+- It costs only $40!
 - Deaf-blind, blind, visually impaired, non-disabled people can communicate together.
 - Extensibility in multiple languages